Andrew Huxley: Career

 Having entered Cambridge in 1935, Huxley graduated with a bachelor's degree in 1938.
 In 1939, Alan Lloyd Hodgkin returned from the US to take up a fellowship at Trinity College, and Huxley became one of his postgraduate students.
 Hodgkin was interested in the transmission of electrical signals along nerve fibres.
 Beginning in 1935 in Cambridge, he had made preliminary measurements on frog sciatic nerves suggesting that the accepted view of the nerve as a simple, elongated battery was flawed.
 Hodgkin invited Huxley to join him researching the problem.
 The work was experimentally challenging.
 One major problem was that the small size of most neurons made it extremely difficult to study them using the techniques of the time.
 They overcame this by working at the Marine Biological Association laboratory in Plymouth using the giant axon of the longfin inshore squid (Doryteuthis (formerly Loligo) pealeii), which have the largest neurons known.
-The experiments were still extremely challenging as the nerve impulses only last a fraction of a millisecond, during which time they needed to measure the changing electrical potential at different points along the nerve.
+The experiments were still extremely challenging as the nerve impulses only last a few milliseconds, during which time they needed to measure the changing electrical potential at different points along the nerve.
 Using equipment largely of their own construction and design, including one of the earliest applications of a technique of electrophysiology known as the voltage clamp, they were able to record ionic currents.
 In 1939, they jointly published a short paper in Nature reporting on the work done in Plymouth and announcing their achievement of recording action potentials from inside a nerve fibre.

 Then World War II broke out, and their research was abandoned.
 Huxley was recruited by the British Anti-Aircraft Command, where he worked on radar control of anti-aircraft guns.
 Later he was transferred to the Admiralty to do work on naval gunnery, and worked in a team led by Patrick Blackett.
 Hodgkin, meanwhile, was working on the development of radar at the Air Ministry.
 When he had a problem concerning a new type of gun sight, he contacted Huxley for advice.
 Huxley did a few sketches, borrowed a lathe and produced the necessary parts.

 Huxley was elected to a research fellowship at Trinity College, Cambridge, in 1941.
 In 1946, with the war ended, he was able to take this up and to resume his collaboration with Hodgkin on understanding how nerves transmit signals.
 Continuing their work in Plymouth, they were, within six years, able to solve the problem using equipment they built themselves.
 The solution was that nerve impulses, or action potentials, do not travel down the core of the fiber, but rather along the outer membrane of the fiber as cascading waves of sodium ions diffusing inward on a rising pulse and potassium ions diffusing out on a falling edge of a pulse.
 In 1952, they published their theory of how action potentials are transmitted in a joint paper, in which they also describe one of the earliest computational models in biochemistry.
 This model forms the basis of most of the models used in neurobiology during the following four decades.